Last update Aug. 23, 2021

-A sympathomimetic with alpha-adrenergic activity.
-It has a vasoconstrictor effect which reduces mucosal swelling and congestion.
+Sympathomimetic with alpha adrenergic activity.
+It has a vasoconstrictor effect that reduces edema and congestion of the mucous membranes.

-Topical use via nasal spray (twice a day) or ophthalmological (3 - 4 times a day).
+Topical nasal spray (2 times a day) or ophthalmic (3 - 4 times a day).

-It is also used in face cream to treat rosacea (Kuang 2018) and, mixed with local anesthetics, in dental anesthesia.
+It is also used in facial cream to treat rosacea (Kuang 2018) and, mixed with local anesthetics, in dental anesthesia.

-Since the last update we have not found published data in relation to breastfeeding.
+At the date of the last update, no published data was available in relation to breastfeeding.

-The small dose and low plasma absorption of most topical nasal, dermal or ophthalmological preparations make transfer into breastmilk in significant amounts unlikely.
+The small dose and poor plasma absorption of most topical nasal, dermal, or ophthalmic preparations make it unlikely that a significant amount will pass into breast milk.

-Recorded plasma concentrations of oxymetazoline are low and their systemic effects are not clinically significant with the usual doses (Cartabuke 2019, Kuang 2018, Cacek 2017, Giannakopoulos 2012), so significant concentrations in milk are not expected.
+Measured plasma concentrations of oxymetazoline are low and its systemic effects are not clinically significant at the usual doses (Cartabuke 2019, Kuang 2018, Cacek 2017, Giannakopoulos 2012), so significant concentrations in milk are not to be expected.

-Do not exceed the recommended dose and time periods in order to avoid undesirable side effects and the possible decrease in milk production cited by some authors (Nice 2000), but not proven in practice.
+Do not exceed the recommended dose and time to avoid undesirable side effects and the possible decrease in breast milk alluded to by some authors (Nice 2000), but not proven in practice.

-Expert authors consider the use of this medication to be safe and probably compatible during breastfeeding (Hale 2019, Briggs 2017, Anderson 2000).
+Expert authors consider the use of this medication safe and probably compatible during breastfeeding (Hale 2019, Briggs 2017, Anderson 2000).

 Ophthalmic administration is fully compatible with breastfeeding.
-Absorption can be minimized by pressing on the tear duct (medial canthus of the eye) with your finger for 1 minute.
+Absorption can be minimized by pressing the tear duct (inner corner of the eye) with a finger for 1 minute.

-Some authors consider decongestant drugs administered orally and nasally to be non-essential medications, to be avoided in general, not only during breastfeeding, since they expose patients to serious risks (cardiovascular, neurological and intestinal) for the treatment of benign disorders such as nasal obstruction, which usually evolves favourably in a few days without medication (Prescrire 2018).
+Some authors consider oral and nasal decongestant drugs dispensable drugs, to be avoided in general, not only during lactation, since they expose patients to serious risks (cardiovascular, neurological and intestinal) to treat a benign disorder such as nasal obstruction, which usually progresses favorably within a few days without medication (Prescrire 2018).